 The Miraculous concoction.
 Chapter 2

 Waving away the driver's laughter, angry Chika went home to take a bite.
-When he got home he said hello to his father who came over from the neighboring village.
+When he got home he said hello to his father, who came over from the neighboring village.
 Everyone called him Boss there.
-He arranged a repair of a shed for keeping hay, hiring two handymen for help.
+He arranged a repair of a barn for keeping hay, hiring two handymen for help.
 Chika was able to do just some petty chores about his household.
 He was not cut out for this sort of thing.
 From the first days of his married life his father helped him with everything he asked for: he assisted him with repairs, planted vegetables, harvested potatoes and delivered hay for the cattle.
 In addition to his own household, he also took care of his son's chores.
 A few years before Chika got married, Boss had decided to make a real man out of him and had sent him to work to the north of the country.
 "Go," he said threateningly to him, "you will see life, you will gain experience, you will grow wiser.
-There they will beat out that foolishness of yours quickly out of you!
+There they will beat out that clumsiness of yours quickly out of you!
 Besides, you will have an opportunity to earn some money."

 Chika went to Murmansk.
 He worked at the port on a forklift.
-It so happened though that he could not cope with the steering of the "freaky clunker" and fell into the ocean from the quay together with the forklift.
+It so happened that he could not cope with the steering of the "freaky clunker" and fell into the ocean from the quay together with the forklift.

 "Hey, boy, you`d better go home, we have plenty of our own workers like you," his formidable chief fired him at last.